What's causing your lower abdominal pain?

 Endometriosis affects around one in ten women in the UK and can cause pain, infertility and misery.
 There's no guaranteed cure; while in some cases it settles on its own, it's usually treated with medication or surgery.
-However, some women claim eating or avoiding certain foods can help their symptoms.
+However, some women claim that adopting an endometriosis diet by eating or avoiding certain foods can help reduce endometriosis symptoms.
 So what's the truth?

-If you suffer from endometriosis, a condition that can cause agonisingly painful periods and difficulty getting pregnant, it's understandable to wonder if changing your lifestyle could help.
-Current treatments for the condition, which include surgery and hormonal medication, can be invasive and have unpleasant side effects.
+If you suffer from endometriosis, a condition that can cause agonisingly painful periods and difficulty getting pregnant, it's understandable to wonder if changing your lifestyle or adopting an endometriosis diet could help.
+Current endometriosis treatments, which include surgery and hormonal medication, can be invasive and have unpleasant side effects.
 It's no wonder many women with endometriosis pin their hopes on alternative solutions, from acupuncture to avoiding certain foods.

 Georgina, 27, from Surrey, was diagnosed with endometriosis six years ago and has had numerous surgeries to help control the condition.
-She says: "After my latest surgery, I was told that changing my diet - in particular, giving up dairy, gluten and alcohol - might help my symptoms.
+She says: "After my latest surgery, I was told that changing my diet - in particular, giving up dairy products, alcohol and gluten - might help my endometriosis symptoms.
 But I didn't necessarily want to give up the foods I love if there's no evidence that it would actually help."

 There are countless blogs online by women who claim their endometriosis symptoms disappeared after changing their diets.
 Such information can undoubtedly offer hope to those facing devastating pain and infertility - but are these stories too good to be true?